mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 Greenplum Database queues any transactions submitted after the resource group reaches its `CONCURRENCY` limit.
 When a running transaction completes, Greenplum Database un-queues and runs the earliest queued transaction if sufficient memory resources exist.
 Note that if a transaction is in idle state, even if no statement is running, the concurrency slot is still in use.

-You can set the server configuration parameter [gp\_resource\_group\_queuing\_timeout](../ref_guide/config_params/guc-list.html) to specify the amount of time a transaction remains in the queue before Greenplum Database cancels the transaction.
+You can set the server configuration parameter [gp_resource_group_queuing_timeout](../ref_guide/config_params/guc-list.html#gp_resource_group_queuing_timeout) to specify the amount of time a transaction remains in the queue before Greenplum Database cancels the transaction.
 The default timeout is zero, Greenplum queues transactions indefinitely.

 ### <a id="bypass"></a>Bypass and Unassign from Resource Groups

-A query may bypass the resource group concurrency limit if you set the server configuration parameter [gp_resource_group_bypass](../ref_guide/config_params/guc-list.html#gp_resource_group_bypass).
+A query bypasses the resource group concurrency limit if you set the server configuration parameter [gp_resource_group_bypass](../ref_guide/config_params/guc-list.html#gp_resource_group_bypass).
 This parameter enables or disables the concurrent transaction limit for the resource group so a query can run immediately.
 The default value is false, which enforces the limit of the `CONCURRENCY` limit.
 You may only set this parameter for a single session, not within a transaction or a function.

-If you set `gp_resource_group_bypass` to true, the query no longer enforces the CPU or memory limits assigned to its corresponding resource group.
+If you set `gp_resource_group_bypass` to true, the query no longer enforces the CPU or memory limits assigned to its resource group.
 Instead, it uses resources outside the resource group.
-The memory quota assigned to this query is approximately `statement_mem` per query.
+The memory quota assigned to this query is `statement_mem` per query.
 If there is not enough memory to satisfy the memory allocation request, the query will fail.

-You may bypass queries that only use catalog tables, such as the database GUI client, which runs catalog queries to obtain metadata.
+You may bypass queries that only use catalog tables, such as the database Graphical User Interface (GUI) client, which runs catalog queries to obtain metadata.
 If the server configuration parameter [gp_resource_group_bypass_catalog_query](./ref_guide/config_params/guc-list.html#gp_resource_group_bypass_catalog_query) is set to true (the default), Greenplum Database's resource group scheduler bypasses all queries that read exclusively from system catalogs, or queries that contain in their query text `pg_catalog` schema tables only.
-These queries will be automatically unassigned from its current resource group.
-It will not enforce the limits of the resource group and it will not account for resource usage.
-It will be assigned out of the resource groups and it can run immediately.
-It uses `statement_mem` to allocate memory for the query.
+These queries are automatically unassigned from its current resource group; they do not enforce the limits of the resource group and do not account for resource usage.
+The query resources are assigned out of the resource groups and run immediately.
+The memory quota is `statement_mem` per the query.

-Note that if a query contains a mix of `pg_catalog` and any other schema tables, the scheduler will not bypass the query.

-Queries whose plan cost is less than the limit `MIN_COST` will be automatically unassigned from their resource group and  will not enforce any of the limits set for this.
+Queries whose plan cost is less than the limit `MIN_COST` are automatically unassigned from their resource group and do not enforce any of its limits.
 The resources used by the query do not account for the resources of the resource group.
-The query uses `statement_mem` as the limit on memory allocated for this query.
-The value range of `MIN_COST` is an integer of 0-500.
-Default is 0.
+The query has a memory quota of `statement_mem`.
+The value range of `MIN_COST` is an integer in the range 0-500, and its default value is 0.

 ### <a id="topic833971717"></a>CPU Limits

 Greenplum Database leverages Linux control groups to implement CPU resource management.
-Greenplum allocates CPU resources in two ways:
+Greenplum Database allocates CPU resources in two ways:

 - By assigning a percentage of CPU resources to resource groups.
 - By assigning specific CPU cores to resource groups

 When you set one of the allocation modes for a resource group, Greenplum Database deactivates the other allocation mode.
-You may employ both modes of CPU resource allocation simultaneously for different resource groups.
+You may employ both modes of CPU resource allocation simultaneously for different resource groups on the same Greenplum Database cluster.
 You may also change the CPU resource allocation mode for a resource group at runtime.

+Greenplum Database uses the server configuration parameter [gp_resource_group_cpu_limit](../ref_guide/config_params/guc-list.html#gp_resource_group_cpu_limit) to identify the maximum percentage of system CPU resources to allocate to resource groups on each Greenplum Database segment node.
+The remaining unreserved CPU resources are used for the operating system kernel and Greenplum Database daemons.
+The amount of CPU available to Greenplum Database queries per host is then divided equally among each segment on the Greenplum node.

+> **Note** The default `gp_resource_group_cpu_limit` value may not leave sufficient CPU resources if you are running other workloads on your Greenplum Database cluster nodes, so be sure to adjust this server configuration parameter accordingly.

+> **Caution** Avoid setting `gp_resource_group_cpu_limit` to a value higher than .9.
+Doing so may result in high workload queries taking near all CPU resources, potentially starving Greenplum Database auxiliary processes.

 #### <a id="cpuset"></a>Assigning CPU Resources by Core

 You identify the CPU cores that you want to reserve for a resource group with the `CPUSET` property.
 The CPU cores that you specify must be available in the system and cannot overlap with any CPU cores that you reserved for other resource groups.
-(Although Greenplum Database uses the cores that you assign to a resource group exclusively for that group, note that those CPU cores may also be used by non-Greenplum processes in the system).
-When you configure `CPUSET` for a resource group, Greenplum Database deactivates `CPU_HARD_QUOTA_LIMIT` and `CPU_SOFT_LIMIT` for the group and sets the value to -1.
+Although Greenplum Database uses the cores that you assign to a resource group exclusively for that group, note that those CPU cores may also be used by non-Greenplum processes in the system.
+When you configure `CPUSET` for a resource group, Greenplum Database deactivates `CPU_HARD_QUOTA_LIMIT` and `CPU_SOFT_LIMIT` for the group and sets their value to -1.

 Specify CPU cores separately for the coordinator host and segment hosts, separated by a semicolon.
 Use a comma-separated list of single core numbers or number intervals when you configure cores for `CPUSET`.
 You must enclose the core numbers/intervals in single quotes, for example, '1;1,3-4' uses core 1 on the coordinator host, and cores 1, 3, and 4 on segment hosts.